Your Directors have pleasure in presenting their 34TH Annual Report alongwith the Audited Accounts for the financial year ended 31st March 2020.

 DIRECTORS AND KEY MANAGERIAL PERSONNEL:

-The Board of Directors consists of five members of which threeare IndependentDirectors.
-The Board also comprise of one Woman Director.
+The Board of Directors consists of five members of which three are IndependentDirectors.
+The Board also comprises of one-Woman Director.

-In pursuance of section 203 of the Companies Act 2013 the key managerial personnel ofthe Company are Mr. Inderjeet Singh Wadhwa Chairman Managing Director Mr. Sanjay KatyalChief Financial Officer and Mrs. Kavita Rani Company Secretary.
+In pursuance of section 203 of the Companies Act 2013 the key managerial personnel ofthe Company are Mr. Inderjeet Singh Wadhwa Chairman Managing Director Mr. Sanjay KatyalChief Financial Officer and Mr. Saurabh Arora Company Secretary.

 In accordance with the provisions of Section 152 of the Companies Act 2013 Mrs.Neelam Wadhwa (DIN: 00050911) is liable to retire by rotation at the ensuing AnnualGeneral Meeting and being eligible has offered herself for re-appointment.
 The Board ofDirectors recommends his reappointment and the matter is being placed for the approval ofmembers at the ensuing Annual General Meeting of the Company.